 As children grow and develop, it’s essential to ensure they have a healthy start in life.
 An important aspect of this is monitoring their health through routine screenings.
 In this article, we’ll explore why routine lipid and diabetes screening for children aged 9 to 11 is crucial and how it can contribute to their overall well-being.

 Lipids are fats in the blood that include cholesterol and triglycerides.
 These are essential for the body, but high levels can increase the risk of heart disease.

-Diabetes, on the other hand, is a condition where the body cannot regulate blood sugar properly, leading to potential health complications.
+Diabetes is a condition where the body cannot regulate blood sugar properly, leading to potential health complications.